 Neurodiversity-Affirming Counselling Approach

-My counselling approach is rooted in acceptance, curiosity, respect, empowerment, and neurodiversity-affirming care.
+My counselling approach stems from a place of acceptance, curiosity, respect, empowerment, and neurodiversity-affirming care.

-• Honouring all communication styles (pauses, info-dumping, more thinking time)
+• Honouring diverse communication styles (pauses, info-dumping, more thinking time, directness, etc.)

 • Adding more structure or more flexibility in sessions